RaceStatsApp Review: Horse Racing Betting & Analytics App

 This leads nicely on to whether you can use RaceStatsApp to bet professionally full-time as a day job.
 The answer is yes, but it takes time and dedication to learning and developing discipline.

-He shared his story with us:
+He shared his story with me:

 "This is my day job and has been for over a year now.